MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/withholding-tax.md

 - **WHT Minimum Invoice Amount** – Enter the invoice threshold amount.

 - **WHT %** – Enter the relevant WHT rate for the particular combination of **WHT Business Posting Group** and **WHT Product Posting Group**.
-If you do not wish to calculate any withholding amount, enter 0.00.
+If you do not want to calculate any withholding amount, enter 0.00.

 - **Realised WHT Type** – Select **Payment** to calculate only the withholding amount at the time of payment.
 The other options of **Invoice** and **Earliest** do not apply to Australia.